nens/threedi-api-client/docs/usage.md

 api call to the 3DI API V3.0.
 It handles the login process for you and can be directly used as client for all API endpoints.

-The `ThreediApiClient` needs three settings to make requests to the 3Di API:
+The following three settings are necessary to make requests to the 3Di API:

   - the host name
   - the username to login with and
   - the user's password

-These settings can either be stored in a ".env" file that can be passes to the `ThreediApiClient` on initialisation.
+These settings can either be stored in a ".env" file that can be passed to the `ThreediApiClient` on initialisation, supplied via environment variables or passed as a config dictionairy.

-A sample `.env` file could look like this
+1) A sample `.env` file could look like this

 ```
 API_HOST=https://api.3di.live/v3.0